Products of varieties with many integral points: The weak Hilbert property

-In the remainder of this section, we are interested in subsets of near-integral points that are not very thin, and whether this property persists along certain morphisms.
+In the remainder of this section, we are interested in subsets of near-integral points that are not strongly thin, and whether this property persists along certain morphisms.
 To do so, we use the following definition.

 \begin{definition} Let $X$ be a normal integral variety over a field $k$ of characteristic $0$ and $\Sigma \subseteq X(k)$ a subset.
-We say that $(X, \Sigma)$ is a \emph{Hilbertian pair (over $k$)} if $\Sigma$ is not very thin in $X$. \end{definition} In particular, if $S$ is a normal noetherian integral scheme with function field $k$ of characteristic~$0$, then an arithmetic scheme $\mathcal{X}$ over $S$ has the weak Hilbert property over $S$ if and only if the pair $(\mathcal{X}_k, \mathcal{X}(S)^{(1)})$ is Hilbertian.
+We say that $(X, \Sigma)$ is a \emph{weakly Hilbertian pair (over $k$)}, or \emph{weakly Hilbertian}, if $\Sigma$ is not strongly thin in $X$. \end{definition} In particular, if $S$ is a normal noetherian integral scheme with function field $k$ of characteristic~$0$, then an arithmetic scheme $\mathcal{X}$ over $S$ has the weak Hilbert property over $S$ if and only if the pair $(\mathcal{X}_k, \mathcal{X}(S)^{(1)})$ is weakly Hilbertian.